African Moot (film)

 African Moot is a 2022 South African documentary film written and directed by lawyer turned filmmaker Shameela Seedat.
 The film is based on a set of aspiring lawyers who compete in the African Human Rights Moot Court Competition by representing the top law schools from their respective nations and they turn up for the event which is held in Gaborone, Botswana for a duration of one week at the African Court of Human Rights where social topics are taken up for debates which are deemed as fictional court cases.
 According to The Africa Report, it was ranked among top ten most notable African films of 2022.

+The African Human Rights Moot Court Competition is an open platform and discourse where African law students can give their opinions and debate human rights concerns related to Africa.

 Synopsis

-The documentary encompasses and elaborates about how passionate are the young African law students about their causes and how their ideas are generally very progressive, while aiming to protect the weakest parts of African society including the human rights of migrants in Africa as well as the members of the LGBTQ community.
-The African lawmakers reflect on their thought process through their extraordinary oratory skills and knowledge about the law for the mock-trial at the African Human Rights Moot Court Competition, an open platform and discourse where these young African law students can raise their voice and give their opinions and debate about the most pressing human rights concerns in African region.
+The documentary focuses on the passion for their chosen causes shown by the law students and the challenges they face.
+These causes include parts of African society including the human rights of migrants as well as those of members of the LGBTQ community.

+The African lawmakers give their reflections on their thought processes following orations and on how they have demonstrated their knowledge of law during the mock-trial at the African Human Rights Moot Court Competition.